 Good School Food

 We are proud to offer the Good School Food project at IST.
 This project aims to educate young people about nutrition and good eating practices.
-The Hot Lunch Program is part of IST's academic program and covered by its annual fees.
+The Hot Lunch Program is part of IST's academic programme and covered by its annual fees.
 The service is based on a healthy nutritional programme (Good School Food project) which includes high quality fresh food products (organic, local, fair trade) and varied menus suitable for all nutritional needs.
 For children in the Early Childhood section of the school there is Family Style Service at the table.

 The Good School Food is an innovative project created at the International School of Turin.
 The GSF project sets the guidelines for the IST school canteen according to the importance of a healthy diet for students; it all starts from food which is freshly cooked on site every day - using local, seasonal and organic produce.
 We believe that good nutrition is important for good learning.